Rudi Krausmann

 Rudi Krausmann (23 July 1933 in Mauerkirchen, Salzburg – 15 March 2019 in Sydney) was an Austrian born Australian playwright and poet.

 Life

 Rudi Krausmann studied Economics in Vienna and worked as a journalist for the Austrian newspaper, Salzburger Nachrichten.
 In 1958 he migrated to Australia where he worked as a part-time German tutor, freelance-writer and as a broadcaster on Radio 2EA-FM and 2SER-FM.
 He founded and from 1975 to 1989 also edited Aspect: Art and Literature magazine, and was presenter of the German Language Program on SBS Radio.

-Since 1969 he has had numerous books published in small presses such as Wild & Woolley and Hale & Iremonger (Sydney).
+Starting in 1969 he had books published by small presses including Wild & Woolley and Hale & Iremonger (Sydney).
 From 1989 to 1994 he was translator (with Gerald Ganglbauer and others) and editor (with Michael Wilding and Gisela Triesch) for the Austrian-Australian Gangaroo (Gangan Verlag, Vienna).
-More recently he collaborated with visual artists such as Garry Shead and Andrew Sibley in printing numbered and signed limited edition books.
-He lived in Sydney and traveled frequently overseas.
+He collaborated with visual artists including Garry Shead and Andrew Sibley in printing numbered and signed limited edition books.
+He lived in Sydney.

 Krausmann died in Sydney on 15 March 2019.